msibal6/Spear-Code/Keyboard/README.md

 firmware and now IM TYYPING ON IT!!!
 LETS GOO.
 There were a few things that needed tweaking in  the modifier keys.
 I
 fixed those and now, the only thing that needs to be fixed is the solder
 connection on my 7+1 switch and this keyboard will be as good as new.
+I
+am excited to make my next keyboard already, and i will handwire it again lol

 ## Helpful Links